-You know Chevy Chase as the sketch comedy and film star whose act largely involved falling or having things fall on him.
+You know Chevy Chase as the comedy icon whose act largely involved falling or having things fall on him.
 And if you’re old enough to remember his short-lived late night show, you also know how unbearable it is to spend an hour with him.

-Believe it or not though, he’s actually borderline tolerable across 31 minutes and 13 seconds, which is how long it would take you to listen to the one and only album by his psychedelic rock band, Chamaeleon Church.
+Believe it or not though, he’s actually borderline tolerable across 31 minutes and 13 seconds, which is how long it takes to listen to the one and only album by his psychedelic rock band, Chamaeleon Church.
 And yes, the band opted to spell ‘chameleon’ like a bunch of college kids on mind-altering substances.

-Long before he found fame as Fletch, Chevy Chase was a drummer.
-In fact, he originally cut his teeth on the kit for the Leather Canary, a band that included future Steely Dan cranks Walter Becker and Donald Fagan.
+Long before he found fame as Clark Griswold, Chevy Chase was a drummer.
+In fact, he originally manned the kit for Leather Canary, a band that included future Steely Dan cranks Walter Becker and Donald Fagan.

 An article by Dave Tomisich describes the trio’s performance during a gloomy Halloween Party at Bard College in late ’67, noting that the Leather Canary was “situated on a small stage in the corner, [ripping] through some Rolling Stones and Willie Dixon covers.”